jasmin-software/dotnet_a2a_demo/2. Client Agent A2A Integration/README.md

 # 2. Client Agnet A2A Integration
 ## How do we interact with an A2A agent?

-Now, we will build a client agent to interact with the weather agent ([https://a2a-weather.azurewebsites.net/](https://a2a-weather.azurewebsites.net/swagger)).
+In this walkthrough, we will build a client agent to interact with the weather agent ([https://a2a-weather.azurewebsites.net/](https://a2a-weather.azurewebsites.net/swagger)).

 We would be able to ask the agent what the weather is like in a particular city.